Kirkstall Abbey: Cultural events

 The Abbey was also used on 19 March 2011 for the live BBC Three event Frankenstein's Wedding...
 Live in Leeds.
 A live music drama starring Andrew Gower and Lacey Turner as fiancees Victor Frankenstein and Elizabeth Lavenza.

 On 10 and 11 September 2011 the Kaiser Chiefs played two concerts at Kirkstall Abbey to a maximum audience of 10,000 on each day.

-The BBC Television series Gunpowder (2017) used Kirkstall Abbey as a location.
+The BBC Television series Gunpowder (2017) used Kirkstall Abbey as a filming location.